michaelzg/michaelzg.github.io/_posts/2019-12-14-unified-historical-new-data-stream.md

 Traditionally, API clients (e.g. a UI) may be pulling this off by continually polling the backend API endpoint at some interval or juggling two separate endpoints for both streams.
-This post showcases moving that client logic into the backend API and exposing a single **unified** interface for handling both types of data streams.
+This post showcases moving that client logic into the backend API and exposing a unified interface for handling both types of data streams.

 Benefits include: